How Much Does

 Free Carpet Information for Homeowners

 After one or two visits to a carpet retailer, most homeowners will quickly discover that selecting new carpet is very difficult, time consuming and confusing.
-My website was created to help educate homeowners sort through all the carpet buying nonsense.
+This website was created to help educate homeowners sort through all the carpet buying nonsense.
 I think all homeowners deserve to have simple and honest carpet buying choices but for the past 30 years that's not been the case.

 Most of the "free" carpet information I find posted on the internet is either limited, wrong or misleading.
 It's hard to find honest and candid advice that will truly help you choose wisely and avoid common carpet scams.